 The Big Island

 The Big Island is about adventure, volcanic wonders, black sand beaches and wow moments.
-And it’s one of the best places to visit in Hawaii for waterfalls.
+And it’s one of the best places to visit in Hawaii for waterfalls and full of awesome adventures for kids.

 10. Akaka Falls